Hilary Duff And Boyfriend Matthew Koma Already Picked Out Their Daughter’s Name: ‘We’ve Known For A Long Time’

 Can’t help but imagine this little girl is growing and blooming in my belly like these roses that keep popping up at our house.
 Pregnancy is filled with so much emotion and some really tough long days but it sure is special.
 Feeling lots of love today with every movement and kick to the bladder lol.
 Appreciate that this one picked Matt and I to be her mommy and daddy.
 We gunna crush it for you baby B. You also have the sweetest big* brother waiting to meet and love you❤️????

-Not surprisingly, Duff did not give away the actual name, but she did reveal that although the name will be “unique”, it won’t be “too weird”.
+Not surprisingly, Duff did not give away the actual name, but she did reveal that although the name will be “unique,” it won’t be “too weird.”

 “It’s unique but it’s not too weird.
 The name that we first thought we were gonna use is going to be her middle name, so we’re like, ‘Let’s not stress over this anymore.'”

-Duff has been open about the fact that Luca was not too happy about learning that he would be getting a sister at first, but he come around since then.
+Duff has been open about the fact that Luca was not too happy about learning that he would be getting a sister at first, but he has come around since then.

 “He’s sweet now.
 When we say goodbye, he always says goodbye to her.
 And he wants to feel her kicking.
 It’s really sweet.
 I think he’s a little nervous about sharing his toys and stuff like that, but he doesn’t realize that they’re not going to be the same thing,” she gushed.

-The Material Girls actress recalled a sweet moment Luca recently had with her sister Haylie’s second daughter, Lulu Gray, who born on June 5.
+The Material Girls actress recalled a sweet moment Luca recently had with her sister Haylie’s second daughter, Lulu Gray, who was born on June 5.

 “My sister just had a baby and [Luca] was picking up her foot by the toe and he was like, ‘This is so adorable.
 He was holding her toe and lifting it up and her leg was just kind of dangling there.
 And he was like, ‘This is so cute and adorable.
 It’s so tiny.’
 So at least he’s not like, ‘Ew, gross, I don’t want to touch a baby.'”

-Fans will most likely be keeping their eyes glued to Duff’s social media page until her daughter is born so they can be some of the firsts to learn what her daughter’s “unique” name will be.
+Fans will most likely be keeping their eyes glued to Duff’s social media page until her daughter is born so they can be the first to learn what her daughter’s “unique” name will be.